 When it becomes probable that the carrying amount of an asset will be recovered principally through a sale transaction rather than through its continuing use, it is reclassified as an Asset Held for Sale.
-The asset is carried at its value prior to reclassification.
+Immediately before the initial classification of an asset as held for sale the carrying amount of the asset is measured in accordance with the relevant section of the code.
 Where there is a subsequent decrease to fair value less costs to sell, the loss is posted to the Other Operating Expenditure line in the Comprehensive Income and Expenditure Statement.
 Gains in fair value are recognised only up to the amount of any previous losses recognised in the Surplus or Deficit on Provision of Services.
 Depreciation is not charged on Assets Held for Sale.